 Steady State Cooling

-We usually base thermal design of electronic devices on a steady-state assumption.
+We usually base the thermal design of electronic devices on a steady-state assumption.
 We define some worst-case ambient air temperature at which we will test the device, then run the device at that temperature for several hours.
 A common, though conservative, specification is 55℃.
 That’s only a couple of degrees above the highest temperature ever recorded on earth.
 But consider: temperature difference drives heat transfer, or “Delta-T.” If you must limit internal temperature to 70℃, then a 55℃ test temperature yields only 15℃ of Delta T to drive heat-dissipation.
-Reducing the test-temperature to 50℃, which is still unbearably hot, increases the delta-T to 20℃.
+Reducing the test temperature to 50℃, which is still unbearably hot, increases the delta-T to 20℃.
 That is a 33% improvement in heat-rejection.
-If you get nothing else from this article, remember this: Don’t over specify the ambient temperature!
+If you get nothing else from this article, remember this: Don’t over-specify the ambient temperature!
 A more realistic target for your thermal design will result in a more compact and cost-effective product.

 The steady-state scenario serves as a baseline against which to discuss more interesting challenges involved in electronics packaging.